Michael Rogers Wins 2010 Tour of California

 Team Garmin-Transitions' Ryder Hesjedal wins a very exciting and animated stage 8.

-at the climb, which was swept by the Garmin-Transitions team with Hesjedal first, Tom Danielson (USA) second and Zabriskie third.
+Beginning with a neutral start and a break that was soon caught, the peloton approached the first pass at the climb, which was swept by the Garmin-Transitions team with Hesjedal first, Tom Danielson (USA) second and Zabriskie third.
 As a new Los Angeles resident, Zabriskie utilizes the Rock Store climb as part of his standard training rides.
 Lined with fans, some of which had camped out to secure their spot to watch the cyclists compete in the final day of the race, "Rock Store" made the final stage of the race an extremely challenging course.
 As the riders passed the Malibu Family Winery, they began a twisting and technical descent on Westlake Blvd. headed back into Thousand Oaks.

 Split at the end of the first lap, there were 28 riders in the front with 15 chasing behind, but as they neared the second pass at "Rock Store" the group joined together to form a pack about 45 riders strong.
 The next big break occurred on the climb and included Rabou, who took the KOM, Carlos Barredo (ESP) of QuickStep, Yaroslav Popovych (UKR) of Team RadioShack, Sebastian Langeveld (NED) of Rabobank, George Hincapie (USA) of BMC Racing Team, Oscar Pujol (ESP) of Cervélo TestTeam, Jeremy Vennell (NZL) of Team BISSELL and Bradley White (USA) of Team UnitedHealthcare Presented by Maxxis.
 With each circuit taking approximately 40 minutes, the break held for the next lap, and Rabou once again took the KOM heading into the final circuit of the race.